Orecchiette: Dishes

 Orecchiette are typically served with a meat such as pork, capers and a crisp white wine.
+In southern Italy, they are mostly served with vegetables.

-The traditional dish from Apulia is orecchiette alle cime di rapa, a dish of orecchiette and rapini, also called turnip tops.
+The traditional dish from Apulia is orecchiette alle cime di rapa, a dish of orecchiette and rapini, which is the most popular vegetable to serve orecchiette with in southern Italy.
 Broccoli or cauliflower are also widely used as an alternative.
 Particularly around Capitanata and Salento, orecchiette are traditionally also dressed with tomato sauce (al sugo), sometimes with miniature meatballs or a sprinkling of ricotta or ricotta forte.

-The Italian cookbook Il cucchiaio d'argento (with an English translation The Silver Spoon) suggests that orecchiette are ideal for vegetable sauces.
+The Italian cookbook Il cucchiaio d'argento (The Silver Spoon) suggests that orecchiette are ideal for vegetable sauces.

+Production

+This particular pasta shape may have originated in the region of Puglia.
+The city of Avellino, Puglia, is a significant producer.

+In the old town of Bari, Puglia, grandmothers make orecchiette by hand with family members and sell them to members of the public in the streets outside their homes.
+The imagery of this production and sale has been popular internationally, where it has appealed to popular stereotypes of southern Italy.
+As a result, the area and has received substantial attention from tourists.
+As of 2019, sale was not permitted to restaurants or other businesses.
+A police raid in August 2025, in response to allegations that factory-made orecchiette was being passed off as hand-made, found pasta-making machines in some houses.
+Three women were convicted of fraudulent trading.